ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 1. A component, by itself, doesn't have direct access to DOM elements.
 We have to render the page, push an element back up into the component class, and only then can we safely refer to that element.
 This can sometimes require us to render the component's HTML twice in order for things to start working.
 Modifiers let us avoid this possible performance issue.

-2. By keeping state in the component and handling DOM method calls in a modifier, we can use autotracking and practice 1-way data flow.
-We could change the component's own design later *without* having to change how we interact with the DOM element.
+2. By keeping state in the component and handling DOM method calls in a modifier, we can use autotracking and stick to 1-way data flow in the component.
+Further, we could change the component's own design later *without* having to change how we interact with the DOM element.

 3. The code for calling the audio element's `play` and `pause` can be reused.
 It isn't tied to this particular audio component.
 It can be tested independently, too!